Most (city)

 Most ([most]; Brüx) is a city in the Ústí nad Labem Region of the Czech Republic.
 It has about 63,000 inhabitants.

 Most is an industrial city with a long tradition of lignite mining.
 Due to mining, the historic city was demolished and replaced by a planned city.
 In locations where mining has ended, Most is an example of successful landscape revitalization.

-Administrative parts
+Administrative division

-Most is made up of eight city parts and villages: Most, Starý Most, Čepirohy, Komořany, Rudolice, Souš, Velebudice and Vtelno.
+Most consists of eight municipal parts (in brackets population according to the 2021 census):